 - Take honey

-- Adding moisture to the air in your home by humidifier or vaporizer can help in losing the congestion.
+- Adding moisture to the air in your home with a humidifier or vaporizer can help in losing congestion.

 - OTC decongestants, antihistamines, and pain relief might help adults and children for more than 5 years.